 - 3/4 cups (170g) unsalted butter, softened to room temperature2

 - 3 and 1/2 cups (420g) confectioners' sugar

 - 1/4 teaspoon salt, to taste

-- fresh raspberries and lemon slices to decorate, optional
+- optional: fresh raspberries and lemon slices for garnish

-To make the frosting, beat softened butter on medium speed for about 3-4 minutes until completely smooth and creamy.
+- Make the frosting: Beat softened butter on medium speed for about 3-4 minutes until completely smooth and creamy.
 Add the confectioners' sugar, cream, vanilla extract, and salt with the mixer running.
 Increase to high speed and beat for 1 minute.
 Add the raspberry preserves and beat until thick and creamy, about 2 full minutes.
-Add more powdered sugar if frosting is too thin, is separating (due to the fruity jam) or looks too wet.
+Add more confectioners' sugar if frosting is too thin, is separating (due to the fruity jam) or looks too wet.
 And then add more salt to offset added sweetness.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 A few similar recipes you will love: